vestive/unstated/README.md

 # Unstated, without the create-react-context dependency

-Unstated currently still depends on create-react-context, which uses the deprecated lifecylce method `componentWillReceiveProps`.
+Unstated currently still depends on create-react-context, which uses the deprecated lifecycle method `componentWillReceiveProps`.
 This package removes this dependency and can only be used with React 16+.

 # Unstated